thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 a virtual machine (VM)
 * Add hard disks to the VM

 ## Prerequisites

 This installation process assumes you have already acquired your host machines.
 You can install on a cluster with any number of nodes.
 A one node cluster is suitable for a sandbox environment but is insufficient for a production environment.
 You need at least three nodes for high availability (HA), but there is no limit on the number of nodes.

-1. Make sure you have installed the Hypervisor on each of your three nodes.
+1. Make sure you have installed the Hypervisor on each of your nodes.

    The VM template, by default, captures a 72-core configuration.
-If your physical host has more than 72 cores, you may want to edit the VM to have (`n-2`) cores (for a physical host with _n_ cores) to fully take advantage of computing power of the physical host.
+If your physical host has more than 72 cores, you may want to edit VM to have (`n-2`) cores (for a physical host with n cores) to fully take advantage of computing power of the physical host.
+Extra cores help performance.

+   You should aim to allocate 490 GB or more RAM.

 2. Create datastores for all solid-state drive (SSD) and hard drive devices.

+3. Download and fill out the ThoughtSpot [site survey]({{ site.baseurl }}/site-survey.pdf){:target="_blank"} to have a quick reference for any networking information you may need to fill out as you install ThoughtSpot.
+Ask your network administrator if you need help filling out the site survey.

 ## Use the OVF to Create a VM

-1. Download the `ThoughtSpot OVF` from the **[Downloads page here]({{ site.baseurl }}/release/downloads.html#virutal-and-cloud-platforms)** to a location on an accessible disk.
+1. **[Download](https://thoughtspot.egnyte.com/dl/iWvEqo76Pr/){:target="_blank"}** the `ThoughtSpot OVF` to a location on an accessible disk.

-2. Log into the ESXi web portal.
+2. Log in to the ESXi web portal.

     ![]({{ site.baseurl }}/images/vmware-login.png "VMWare Login")